The cinemagraph is an art form divided: is it a photograph, or a video?

 The term "cinemagraph" was coined in 2011, when photographer Jamie Beck and digital artist Kevin Burg used the technique to animate some of their photography and wanted a name other than "animated photo."
 Photographers were already exploring that way of showing photos with animation, but it was their body of work that attracted attention and got people doing their own cinemagraphs.
 Suddenly it was trendy to have animated GIFs again, although those modern examples were not based on clipart from the early days of the Web, but really photographs with an area showing minor and repeated movement.

 Although the use of photographs taken in sequence to create animated GIFS or cinemagraphs is a viable solution, photographers have discovered that video capture gives them more options and are using it to register sequences that can easily be transformed in a seamless loop of frames.
-Different software solutions make it easy for anyone to create cinemagraphs, although some of those solutions never offer the flexibility of a software like Photoshop.
+Different software solutions make it easy for anyone to create cinemagraphs, although Photoshop is generally the best option.

 All kinds of subjects make interesting cinemagraphs.
 The key ingredient is a bit of motion.
 Repetitive movements work best: they create the illusion of perpetual motion.
 A static frame is also important for creating that feeling of continuity.
 Using a tripod is recommended.
 If you are capable of holding very still and have image-stabilization in your camera or lenses this can work, but it's tricky to do consistently.